tlcs/tlcs.github.io/README.md

 Then open http://localhost:8420.
 Press the power button (or `P`).

+The set waits for that press on purpose.
+Starting itself on load was tried and reverted: Chrome refuses to autoplay with sound before a gesture, so it had to come up muted and hand the player back to the real mute setting on the first interaction — and powering on at load meant racing the YouTube iframe into existence on every visit, which needed readiness guards threaded through `setChannel()` and `tune()`.
+It stayed glitchy in Chrome.
+If you pick this up again, fix the ordering (wait for the player before tuning) rather than guarding around the race.

 Controls: power `P` · channel `↑`/`↓` or digits · volume `←`/`→` · mute `M` · guide `G` ·
 cinema `C`.
 Everything is also clickable on the TV front panel and the remote.